VET SC 2510ARW - Veterinary Anatomy & Physiology II

 - Sjaastad, Sand & Hove.
 2010.
 Physiology of Domestic Animals, 3rd edition.
 Oslo: Scandinavian Veterinary Press, 804 pp. ISBN: 978-82-91743-97-3.

 - Zao, P., Stabler, T., Smith, L.A., Lokuta, A. & Griff, E. 2012.
 PhysioEx(TM) 9.0: Laboratory Simulations in Physiology.
 Benjamin Cummings Publ.

 - Dissection Kits: Unibooks has Veterinary Dissection Kits for sale.
 These are required for all dissection based practicals.

 - Stethoscopes: There will be some practicals where stethoscopes will be needed.
 If you own a stethoscope please bring it, the School has a limited number to share.

 - Coveralls for all livestock handling.

-- Wellington boots or farm boots for all laboratory practicals.
+- Wellington boots for all Anatomy laboratory practicals.

 Cunningham, J.G. and Klein, B.G.
 2007.
 Textbook of Veterinary Physiology, 4th Edition.
 Saunders (Elsevier).